What's the Difference Between a Box Spring and Foundation?

 ❌Squeak as they break down over time

 Box springs aren’t ideal for supporting mattresses that do not have springs.
 In fact, using a box spring for memory foam mattresses or latex mattresses can sometimes void their warranty.
 They are also heavy and take up extra space in the bedroom.
 Furthermore, a box spring will break down over time and can become uneven as the wood becomes less flexible and brittle.
 This can lead to mattress sagging and bed squeaking as it’s no longer being properly supported.
 The wooden slats inside a box spring can also break, and this may go unnoticed due to the cloth wrapping.
+If you’re mattress is sagging, head over to our guide on the best mattresses that won’t sag for some new recommendations.

 A foundation is a solid wooden or metal frame that is designed to support a mattress.
 Some are designed to sit on the floor, while others may be placed atop a bed frame.
 There are foundation designs that are a bit like box springs with a breathable fabric covering the frame and wooden slats, while others are solid wooden structures without any gaps.
 The solid types of foundations are very similar to platform beds.